 Taxes aren’t the only thing that can eat into your transfer – compare exchange rates and fees through our partner companies to find the best deal.

-If you’re sending someone in the US a foreign gift of money or other property, they’ll need to report it on Form 3520 – Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts.
+If sending large amounts of foreign gifts of money or other property to friends or relatives in the US, they’ll need to report it on Form 3520 — Annual Return to Report Transactions with Foreign Trusts and Receipt of Certain Foreign Gifts.

 US citizens and residents are required to use Form 3520 for:

-Form 3520 is considered an “information return”, rather than a tax return, because foreign gifts are generally not subject to income tax.
-However, if you are required to submit Form 3520, you’ll be subject to stiff penalties if you fail to do so.
+Form 3520 is considered an “information return,” rather than a tax return, because foreign gifts generally are not subject to income tax.
+However, you are subject to stiff penalties for failing to submit Form 3520 when it is required.

-The recipient of the transfer is solely responsible for reporting the amount they received during the current tax year with their annual tax filing.
+As the recipient of the transfer, US citizens and residents are responsible for reporting the amount received during the current tax year with their annual tax filing.

-The penalties for failing to file Form 3520 on time are equal to the greater of $10,000 or the following:
+The penalties for failing to file Form 3520 on time are equal to the greater of US$10,000 or the following:

-Laws are in place to protect US citizens and the government from fraudulent activity.
+Laws are in place to protect US citizens and residents and the government from fraudulent activity.
 By monitoring transactions in and out of the US, authorities are able to:

 Since 9/11, the US government has put even more stringent laws in place.
 For example, the Patriot Act allows the government to track money more carefully due to terrorism.